Honolulu molasses spill: Why was there so much molasses in Honolulu?

+The Hawaiian Commercial & Sugar Company, which was founded in 1878 by Claus Spreckels, owns and cultivates sugarcane on 36,000 acres in Maui.
+With this much sugarcane, the company can produce around 200,000 tons of raw sugar and 60,000 tons of molasses per year.
+All of the excess molasses that is not used for livestock feed is shipped to California to be sold in grocery stores.
+The shipping company that transported this excess molasses was Matson Navigation Company, who had been transporting molasses from Honolulu Harbor for 30 years, and at the time was shipping it about once a week.

 Aftermath

-There was never any danger towards humans due to the molasses, unlike in the Great Molasses Flood (or Boston Molasses Flood) which killed 21 people and injured 150 others.
-The danger of the Honolulu Molasses spill was caused by the effects of the molasses present in the water as it drastically increased the amount of bacterial growth due to the new abundance of sugar in the water.
-The other possible danger was the chance of increased predatorial activity from sharks, barracudas, and eels due to the copious amounts of deceased prey.
-Another potential adverse effect was the chance for unusual growth of marine algae that holds its own plethora of negative environmental impacts.
+There was never any danger towards humans due to the molasses, unlike in the Great Molasses Flood (or Boston Molasses Flood) of 1919, which killed 21 people and injured 150 others.
+Rather, the danger of the Honolulu molasses spill was caused by the presence of the molasses in the water, as it drastically increased the amount of bacterial growth due to the new abundance of sugar.
+Other potential adverse effects included the risk of increased predation from sharks, barracudas, and eels due to the copious amounts of deceased prey, and of the excessive growth of marine algae, which presents its own plethora of negative environmental impacts.

-Some compare this molasses spill to the likes of an oil spill due to the devastation to marine life and the ecosystems that both induce.
+Some compared the Honolulu molasses spill to an oil spill due to the widespread devastation to marine life and ecosystems that both induce.
 However, the cleanup process for a molasses spill is quicker and more efficient than that of oil spills.
-By nature, molasses is able to mix with water, and due to this fact, the bacteria that essentially do all the cleanup are able to access the molasses more readily than in the circumstances of an oil spill where there are big clumps of oil.
-The other factor that aids in molasses cleanup is the number of bacteria that are able to breakdown sugar, compared to the number of bacteria that are capable of breaking down oil.
+By nature, molasses is able to mix with water, and due to this fact, the bacteria that essentially do all the cleanup are able to access the molasses more readily than in an oil spill, where oil tends to form large globules or clumps that are immiscible in water.
+The other factor that aids in molasses cleanup is the wide variety of bacteria that are able to break down the sugar, compared to the relatively small number of bacteria that are capable of breaking down petroleum hydrocarbons.